 As proof of Walkers success, the family brand was awarded a Royal Warrant from Her Majesty the Queen in 2002.

-In honour of the Queens Diamond Jubilee, Walkers have produced a limited edition shortbread selection, complete with collectible tin; a great present for someone interested in royal collectable items.
+In honour of the Queens Diamond Jubilee, Walkers have produced a limited edition shortbread selection, complete with collectible tin; a great present for someone interested in royal collectible items.

-Schwartz have been producing fine quality herbs and spices since 1889; the British company was revolutionary for its time because unlike other brands, they sold pure exotic herbs and spices – not packed with cheap fillers such as cornflour.
+Schwartz has been producing fine quality herbs and spices since 1889.
+The British company was revolutionary for its time because unlike other brands, they sold pure exotic herbs and spices—not packed with cheap fillers such as cornflour.

-William Schwartz was different because he valued the importance of quality; his sales pitch was to encourage the public to buy herbs and spices in small batches, to ensure the best possible flavour and freshness.
-Even today, Schwartz products are sold in almost every major British supermarket – no wonder the Queen granted the brand a Royal Warrant back in 1998.
+William Schwartz was different because he valued the importance of quality.
+His sales pitch encouraged the public to buy herbs and spices in small batches, to ensure the best possible flavour and freshness.
+Even today, Schwartz products are sold in almost every major British supermarket.
+It's no wonder the Queen granted the brand a Royal Warrant back in 1998.

 What is more British than a cup of tea?
 Twinings have been manufacturing tea in the UK since 1706 so they know a thing or two about a nice cuppa.
-It all began when a man called Thomas Twining opened a little shop in London selling dried tea and coffee – it was a one of a kind back then.
+It all began when a man called Thomas Twining opened a little shop in London selling dried tea and coffee—it was one of a kind back then.
 The shop became such a hit, that Thomas Twining decided to sell his great quality products to retail outlets all over the country.

 Her Majesty the Queen awarded Twinings a Royal Warrant in 1955 and Prince Charles in 1993.
 Even the late Queen Victoria awarded Twinings her first Royal Warrant back in 1837.